College Fee Waivers: Complete Guide to Saving Thousands

 Most colleges accept fee waivers from the Common Application, NACAC, or their own institutional forms.
 However, policies vary, so students should verify each college's specific requirements on their admissions website or by contacting the admissions office directly.

 Students should request fee waivers as early as possible in the Application Process.
-For Common Application users, this means completing the fee waivers section in the Profile before submitting applications.
+For Common Application users, this means completing the fee waiver section in the Profile before submitting applications.
 For other systems, requesting verification from your counselor at the start of application season ensures timely processing.

 Ms. Thrash supports students in building strong candidacy through strategic planning and informed decision-making.
 Her guidance helps families navigate the college process with clarity and confidence.
 Students who work with Ms. Thrash develop personalized plans that align with their goals and circumstances.